vitawork/Liri-node-app/README.md

 ## Retreiving back

    ###  movie-this
-         It is showing a movie information:
+         It shows a movie information:

            - Title of the movie.
            - Year the movie came out.